criipto/docs-old/authentication/reactjs.md

 ## Configure oidc-client to use Criipto Verify

 ### Install dependencies
-In the sample we are using OpenID Connect certified [oidc-client](https://github.com/IdentityModel/oidc-client-js), so make sure to do npm instal for oidc-client.
+In the example we use the OpenID Connect certified [oidc-client](https://github.com/IdentityModel/oidc-client-js) by Brock Allen.

 ``` console
 npm install oidc-client --save
 ```

 ### Configure the oidc-client
 To configure oidc-client you need to initialize the UserManager object and pass the settings object to it's constructor.
-The UserManager class provides a higher level API for logging a user in, signing out and managing user's claims returned from Criipto Verify.
+The UserManager class provides a higher level API for logging in, signing out and managing the user's claims returned from Criipto Verify.

 The settings object must include following properties:
 - `authority`: Your Criipto Domain.
-- `client_id`: Your Criipto Client ID/Realm.
+- `client_id`: Your Criipto Client ID.
 - `redirect_uri`: The Callback URI where Criipto Verify will redirect to after the user has authenticated.
 - `post_logout_redirect_uri`: The Callback URI where Criipto Verify will redirect to after the user has signed out.
 - `acr_values`: Identifies which e-ID identity service you want to use.
-For example, using the Vipps service: `urn:grn:authn:no:vipps`.
+For example to use personal Danish NemID pass `urn:grn:authn:dk:nemid:poces`.

 You may also provide following properties.
 If omitted, default values will apply.
 - `responseType`: The requested response type.
 Default: `id_token`.